Skip to Content

 Look into Exemptions

-While you’re taking the time to ensure the valuation of the property is accurate, also look into whether you’re receiving any exemptions to which you’re eligible.
-Some states and many municipalities offer breaks to homes located in certain areas, owners who are senior citizens or veterans, and many other exemptions.
+While you’re taking the time to ensure the valuation of the property is accurate, also look into whether you’re receiving any exemptions for which you’re eligible.
+Some states and municipalities offer breaks to homes located in certain areas, owners who are senior citizens or veterans, and many other exemptions.
 Your local tax assessor might be able to help you find any tax breaks to which you’re entitled.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.